-You can mix a teaspoon of diatomaceous earth with some tea tree oil.
+For this lice treatment, you can mix a teaspoon of diatomaceous earth with some tea tree oil.
 Massage the mixture into your scalp.
-Since DE can create dust, ensure you cover your nose and mouth with a mask.
+Since DE can create dust, so be sure you cover your nose and mouth with a mask.
 Leave the mixture on your hair overnight and wash your hair as usual in the morning.
 You can also use a lice comb to remove any leftover nits or eggs.
 Repeat the process for two to three days.

 What Are The Other Uses Of Diatomaceous Earth?

-If you want to use diatomaceous earth for detoxification and strengthening your bones and joints, this is what you can do:
+If you want to use diatomaceous earth as a health supplement for detoxification and strengthening your bones and joints, this is what you can do:

 - Mix a teaspoon of diatomaceous earth with water and take it once a day.
 It works best if taken on an empty stomach, about 1 or 2 hours before or after eating.